banner logo

 Zooms

-Similar fractal patterns are prevalent in nature.
-They are seen in aerial views of rivers and their tributaries, and organic structures such as branching tree limbs, your body's circulatory system, and lung tissue.
-The satellite view below shows the fractal pattern of a river drainage system near Grand Junction, Colorado, USA.
-The right image is a casting of the bronchial tree of a human lung (courtesy Paul Cazeaux, PhD student at Laboratoire Jacques-Louis Lions (LJLL), Paris, France).
-These branching structures may be a consequence of a recently proposed law of physics, the Constructal Law, which states that Nature tends to develop a hierarchical branching network of paths that result in most efficient flow.
-The flowing material can be water, air, electrons, etc.
+Similar fractal-like patterns are prevalent in nature.
+They are seen in aerial views of rivers and their tributaries, and organic structures such as branching tree limbs, your body's circulatory system, and within various organs such as lungs, kidneys, and the liver.
+The satellite view in the left image below shows a river drainage system near Grand Junction, Colorado, USA.
+The rightmost image is a casting of the bronchial tree of a human lung (courtesy Paul Cazeaux, PhD student at Laboratoire Jacques-Louis Lions (LJLL), Paris, France).
+The similar branching structure of all of these systems may be a consequence of a recently proposed new law of physics, the Constructal Law, which states that Nature tends to develop a hierarchical branching network of paths that result in most efficient flow.
+The flowing material can be water, air... or even electrons!

 Cast of Lung Tissue